trust-mfn-berlin/animals-as-objects/vault/story.Knut.md

 ## “Knut’s” Death and Taxidermy

-Shortly after the polar bear’s death, the decision was made to bring “Knut’s” cadaver to Berlin’s Museum of Natural History, **where he would be mounted as a taxidermy and would continue to serve natural history education as an exhibit.
+Shortly after the polar bear’s death, the decision was made to bring “Knut’s” cadaver to Berlin’s Museum of Natural History, **where he would be mounted as a taxidermy and would continue to serve natural history education as an [[exhibit|story.bobby-tracking-body-parts2]].
 Angry protests about his continued display flared up among “Knut” fans.** The zoo once again received numerous letters, many of which described its actions as impious.
 This came to a head with a demonstration at the zoo’s entrance at Hardenbergplatz.
 Photos from the zoo archive show demonstrators with posters like this one:

 >“Children ask… Why can’t Knut go to heaven? // Mother thinks: Because they need him to make money… // Mother says: Knut will be okay… // We don’t want to have to lie to our children to protect them!!!! // This is why we are demanding that Knut’s body be left alone and for him to finally find some peace.”